gilby125/oci_k8s/README.md

 Need an Oracle Cloud account
 - Need a compartment you want the resources to provision in – it can be the root compartment

-- Have a user that has permissions to access the necessary resources – can be your root user if you want to

-- Optionally an SSH key you want to use to provision your Kubernetes worker nodes and wanna make sure you have some way to access them if needed
+- Optionally an SSH key for worker nodes

 - OCI CLI installed